jgrinage/Accelerometer-Code/README.md

-Prerequisites: Make sure BBB can access internet, bluetooth adapter is connected to BBB and the proper bluetooth packages have been                   install
+Prerequisites: Make sure BBB can access internet, bluetooth adapter is connected to BBB and the proper bluetooth packages have been                   installed

 1. Open PuTTy